 This is perhaps the ultimate way to get a solid handle on your money.
 If you have a budget you live by, it would be nearly impossible for you to overspend, even when you are bombarded with the urge to splash the cash on social media.
 If you have a working budget – which you’ve created based on your income – you’ll have a good idea about how much money is left for savings and luxuries, after you’ve considered your necessary expenses.
 Think about it, if you only have $200 to spend on luxuries every month, and a friend posts some flashy shoes on her timeline which costs $350.
 You obviously cannot afford that, because your budget doesn’t allow that.
 This is an excellent way to channel your money in the right direction.

 If social media intimidation has led you into borrowing, and now you can’t keep up with the payments, this is the ideal solution for you – because what you need is debt help.
+In the US, there are companies like Credible which let you compare various types of loans including debt and credit card consolidation loans, which can be a lifesaver.
 There are many ways to cut-out your debt burden, but none are without their cons.
 However, if you find yourself struggling with social media influenced debt, then you might want to consider an Individual Voluntary Arrangement.
 Since they were first introduced under the Insolvency Act 1986, IVA’s have helped thousands of people across the UK to get themselves out of debt and firmly on the path to a much more positive financial future.
 So, if you’ve overspent due to social media pressure, IVA can help you out, by renegotiating your debt repayment plan with your creditor.

 Social media pressure is capable of wooing anyone into spending, even those with stringent purses.
 But you’ve just got to stay disciplined, and in case you can’t resist the urge, and you end up in debt, always remember there is still a solution after all.